France halts Engie's U.S. LNG deal amid trade, environment disputes

 “France must have zero tolerance when it comes to shale gas,” Philippot said.

-The French government said earlier in October it would stop providing state export guarantees to projects involving dirty forms of oil such as shale from next year, followed by all types of oil from 2025 and gas from 2035.
+The French government said earlier in October it would stop providing state export guarantees to projects involving more polluting forms of oil such as shale from next year, followed by all types of oil from 2025 and gas from 2035.

 Rebekah Hinojosa from the Sierra Club, a U.S.-based environmental group, said the setback for NextDecade should add to reasons not to build the facility.

-But analysts at Height Capital Markets in Washington said the French state’s intervention may have been motivated by broader trade concerns.
+But analysts at Height Capital Markets in Washington said the French state’s intervention may have been motivated by broader trade tensions that could ease if Biden wins.

-Those trade tensions could ease, however, if U.S. Democratic presidential candidate Joe Biden wins against Donald Trump in a Nov.
-3 election.

-“We believe a Biden victory would increase the odds that Engie signs the deal and NextDecade makes FID,” the analysts said, adding Biden would likely work to reduce trade tensions and has also pledged to strengthen U.S. methane regulations.
+“We believe a Biden victory would increase the odds that Engie signs the deal,” the analysts said, adding Biden would likely work to reduce trade tensions.

 The market seems to agree.
-NextDecade shares were trading up over 4.6% on Thursday despite seemingly negative news.
+NextDecade shares closed 6.9% higher at $2.78 on Thursday despite the seemingly negative news.

 The European Union is the world’s biggest gas import market and the United States is vying for market share with cheaper pipeline gas from Russia, which has also led to tensions.

-Engie, alongside other European energy firms, is one of the financial backers of the Nord Stream oil pipeline project which is led by Russian oil giant Gazprom GAZP.MM.
-The United States has imposed sanctions on Nord Stream accusing Moscow of using its energy resources "for coercive purposes".
+Engie, alongside other European energy firms, is one of the financial backers of the Nord Stream 2 gas pipeline project which is led by Russian gas company Gazprom GAZP.MM.
+The United States has imposed sanctions on Nord Stream 2 accusing Moscow of using its energy resources "for coercive purposes."

 The Kremlin accuses Washington of using the sanctions for unfair competition to promote pricier U.S. LNG.

-Reporting by Sarah White in Paris and Scott DiSavino in New York, Additional reporting by Elizabeth Pineau in Paris, Shadia Nasralla in London and Gary McWilliams in Houston; editing by Richard Lough and Susan Fenton
+Reporting by Sarah White in Paris and Scott DiSavino in New York; Additional reporting by Elizabeth Pineau in Paris, Shadia Nasralla in London, Gary McWilliams in Houston and Timothy Gardner in Washington; Editing by Susan Fenton and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.